"The whole country is a region of naked rock of many colors, with cliffs and buttes about us and towering mountains in the distance."

 The Waterpocket Fold Country was the last territory to be charted in the contiguous 48 states.
 In 1776, two Franciscan priests, Francisco Atanasio Domínguez and Silvestre Vélez de Escalante, left Santa Fe with the intention of finding a route to missions in Monterey, California.
 They made detailed recordings of their findings through Arizona, Colorado, and Utah during their trip.
 They befriended Ute tribes by presenting them with gifts and promising to teach them to farm and raise livestock.

-John Wesley Powell, a former Major for the Union Army and avid naturalist, traveled with nine geologists and geographers down the Colorado River and through the Grand Canyon in 1869.
+John Wesley Powell, a former Major for the Union Army and avid naturalist, first traveled with nine geologists and geographers down the Colorado River and through the Grand Canyon in 1869.
 Powell was formulating a theory about the formation of the Colorado Plateau and Colorado River.
-Traveling on the Colorado River, the men explored Zion and Bryce Canyons as well as the surrounding Henry and Uinta Mountains.
-They encountered Ute, Paiute, and other native peoples, studying their ways of life and recording their culture.
+Geologists Clarence Dutton, Grove Karl Gilbert, and topographer Almon Thompson explored the Capitol Reef region during the Powell expeditions in the area.
+During the 1871-1872 expedition, Thompson named the large geologic monocline "Waterpocket Fold" because of the many waterpockets (depressions in the Navajo Sandstone that collect and hold water).